 Sundarbans National Park is home to the world's largest area of mangrove forests, along with numerous rare or endangered species including aquatic mammals, birds, reptiles and tigers.
 The 10,000 km2 of land and water in the park is split between India and Bangladesh.

-Interested in World Heritage Sites in North, Central, South or West India?
+Interested in World Heritage Sites in North, West or South India?
 Read more here:

 World Heritage Sites in North India & the Indian Himalayas